TONY GERBER

 In 2005, Gerber co-founded NY-based production company Market Road Films with Nottage.
 In 2017 the pair collaborated on the ambitious, site-specific multimedia installation This is Reading, which blended live-performance, dance, and a series of short films directed by Gerber exploring the decline and rebirth of Reading, Pennsylvania.

-In 2024, War Game will premiere at the Sundance Film Festival.
+In 2024, War Game premiered at the Sundance Film Festival.
 The film, co-directed by Gerber and Jesse Moss, follows a bipartisan group of U.S. defense, intelligence, and elected policymakers in an unscripted role-play exercise, in which they confront a political coup — backed by rogue members of the U.S. military — in the wake of a contested presidential election.

 UPCOMING PROJECTS